CodeStory/fluent-http/README.md

 	mvn release:prepare
 	mvn release:perform

-Go to https://oss.sonatype.org/, log in, go to **Staging Repositories**, close the *net.code-story-XXX* repository then release it.
+Go to https://oss.sonatype.org/, log in, go to **Staging Repositories**, close the *netcode-story-XXXX* repository then release it.
 Synchro to Maven Central is done hourly.